fangli/fluent-plugin-influxdb/README.md

 | >= 1.0.0 | >= v0.14.0 | >= 2.1 |
 |  < 1.0.0 | >= v0.12.0 | >= 1.9 |

-NOTE: fluent-plugin-influxdb v1.0.0 is now RC.
-We will release stable v1.0.0 soon.

 ## Installation

     $ fluent-gem install fluent-plugin-influxdb -v "~> 0.3"  --no-document # for fluentd v0.12 or later
-    $ fluent-gem install fluent-plugin-influxdb -v 1.0.0.rc1 --no-document # for fluentd v0.14 or later
+    $ fluent-gem install fluent-plugin-influxdb --no-document # for fluentd v0.14 or later

 ### Ruby 2.0 or earlier